apple-oss-distributions/xnu/doc/allocators.md

   Data" submap, and is meant for allocation of payloads that hold no pointer and tend to be under the control of user space (paths, pipe buffers, OSData backing stores, ...).

-In addition to that, the kernel provides an extra "magical" kalloc heap:
-`KHEAP_TEMP`, it is for all purposes an alias of `KHEAP_DEFAULT` but enforces extra semantics: allocations and deallocations out of this heap must be performed "in scope".
-It is meant for allocations that are made to support a syscall, and that will be freed before that syscall returns to user-space.

-The usage of `KHEAP_TEMP` will ensure that there is no outstanding allocation at various points (such as return-to-userspace) and will panic the system if this property is broken.
-The `kheap_temp_debug=1` boot-arg can be used on development kernels to debug such issues when the occur.

 As far as security policies are concerned, the default and kext heap are fully segregated per size-class.
 The data buffers heap is isolated in the user data